YangKuang-Lin/Meeting-Notes/README.md

 # Meeting Notes

-This is a repository for the meeting notes.
+This repository contains the meeting notes.